 R&P Transportation: Pre-Arrival Associate

-Co-Sponsor/Co-Sponsor: Community Sponsorship Coordinator
+Co-Sponsor: Community Sponsorship Coordinator

 Different volunteer opportunities may have additional supporting materials that could be provided and maintained separately from this policy and procedure manual.
 Different volunteer roles may have more or less supporting materials – this is fully contingent on both the nature of the opportunity and the purview of the staff supervisor.
 If a volunteer feels that there are more supporting materials needed, they are welcome to request additional resources from the Exodus staff supervisor.
 Materials will be provided if available.